 Gas selection guide for plasma cutting aluminum, stainless steel, and mild steel

 Air is the most versatile plasma gas; it produces good cut quality and speed on mild steel, stainless, and aluminum.
 Air also lowers the cost of operation because it is not necessary to purchase gases.
 However air is not free.
 Shop air must be cleaned to remove contamination such as particulate, oil mist, and moisture.
-The best solution for air plasma systems is a good-sized, dedicated air compressor, a refrigerated dryer, and a bank of filters to take out particulate, oil mist, and any remaining moisture.
+The best solution for air plasma systems like our Powermax® systems, is a good-sized, dedicated air compressor, a refrigerated dryer, and a bank of filters to take out particulate, oil mist, and any remaining moisture.
 Another concern with air plasma is weldability of the cut edge.
 Some nitriding and oxidation of the cut surface occurs with air plasma; this can cause porosity in welds.
 The problem is usually corrected by simply using good quality weld wire with denitriders and deoxidizers.
 For versatility, good speed, low dross levels, and parts life up to 600 starts, air is a good option for many shops.
 Air shield gas is the best choice when using air plasma.